Samantha's PhD Research

 Generation and maintenance of the mammalian brain by stem cells.

-My current project aims to study the direct progeny of primitive neural stem cells and the other more common GFAP-expressing neural stem cell population using clonal lineage tracing strategies.
-I have constructed a hierarchy of these neural stem cells and their progeny that elucidates the intermediate steps between precursors and mature cell types.
-I am currently using single cell transcriptomics to better characterize these cells and answer fundamental questions about the gene expression profile of lineage priming.
+Samantha's current research project aims to study the direct progeny of primitive neural stem cells and the other more common GFAP-expressing neural stem cell population using at the single cell level.
+Using clonal lineage tracing stragies, she has constructed a hierarchy of these neural stem cells and their progeny that elucidates the intermediate steps between precursors and mature cell types.
+She is now using single cell transcriptomics to better characterize these cells at the molecular level and answer fundamental questions about the gene expression profile of progenitor cells as their fate is specified.